 Don’t go overboard with 30 identical selfies of your dog within a week, but if you want to grow a steady following, stick to one or two posts a day.
-Tools like Iconosquare can help you determine the optimal time for you to put up photos for the most engagement.
+Test timing windows to determine the optimal time for you to put up photos for the most engagement.
 The more dedicated you are to documenting your dog’s life, the more loyal your followers will be.

 3. Find your dog’s (famous) spirit animals.

 Toast had his big break when his human mom Katie Sturino convinced Leandra Medine (also known as Man Repeller) to post a “Who Wore It Best?” photo with her and Toast wearing the same outfit.
 It may take some work, but tag and comment on famous Insta-dogs’ accounts, and take photos that will get their attention.

 4. Practice taking photos.

 Sure, you may never be the Annie Leibovitz of dog photography, but it pays to take a lot of practice shots.
 The fun part of being a “stage mom” for your Insta-pup is that it gives you an excuse to create shoots and go on impromptu adventures with your best friend.
 Play around with natural lighting, capture your dog’s brilliant smile, and unleash your inner creative!

 5. Take advantage of awesome apps.